Last Updated: October 8, 2017

 Upon termination or conclusion of a contract, we destroy all SPII collected, generated, or inferred as result of the contract within one year of the termination of the contract and notify the public education entity previously contracted with us that the deletion has occurred.
 Prior to deletion, we provide notice of our intent to delete all SPII previously collected to the public education entity previously contracted with us and will transfer all SPII collected as a result of the contract to the public education entity previously contracted with us upon request.

-We also endeavor to provide privacy protection that is consistent with Canada’s private sector privacy laws, including the Personal Information Protection and Electronic Documents Act (“PIPEDA”).
+We also endeavor to provide privacy protection that is consistent with Canada’s private sector privacy laws, including the Personal Information Protection and Electronic Documents Act (“PIPEDA”) and the Freedom of Information and Protection of Privacy Act (“FOIPPA”).
 Click here for certification that all data for our Canadian-based customers is hosted on servers that are physically located within Canada.
-For any questions regarding how we comply with PIPEDA, please contact us at email@example.com.
+For any questions regarding how we comply with PIPEDA or FOIPPA, please contact us at email@example.com.

 13. Contact Us